webrecorder/replayweb.page/docs/locations.md

 ### Amazon S3

-The `s3://` url scheme is provided as a convenience to reference S3 URLs.
+The `s3://` URL scheme is provided as a convenience to reference S3 URLs.
 The URL is converted to an HTTPS URL for access.
 The S3 Bucket must be public and also provide access to `https://replayweb.page` via CORS.
 Downloading via S3 credentials is not currently supported.

 ### Google Drive

-The `googledrive://` url scheme is used when accessing a web archive shared over google drive.
+The `googledrive://` URL scheme is used when accessing a web archive shared over Google Drive.
 It provides a unique identifier provided via Google Drive.
-When accessing a google drive URL, the user will be asked to authenticate to be able to access the file.
+When accessing a Google Drive URL, the user will be asked to authenticate to be able to access the file.

 ### IPFS